-Green skills.
-According to CEDEFOP, "Developing a low-carbon economy depends [more] on improving existing skills rather than specialised green skills."
+(Cedefop), "Developing a low-carbon economy depends [more] on improving existing skills rather than specialised green skills."

-Figure 67 Importance of "true" green skills relative to other transversal skills 80
+Figure 67 Importance of "true" green skills relative to other transversal skills

-As in other industries, green skills in shipping are much more based on attitudes than on the knowledge.
-However, attitudes, especially in case of adult professionals, can be more easily imparted if argumentation is clearly based on facts and through the understanding of the causes and effects.
-In that respect, the present approach used in the STCW Convention is of limited use because for most subject areas only the lower level knowledge skills are required.
-Even for the professional subjects, the required knowledge, understanding and proficiency is limited to what is required for safe operations of the ship
+As in other industries, green skills in shipping are much more based on attitudes than on knowledge.
+However, attitudes, especially in the case of adult professionals, can be more easily imparted if argumentation is based on facts and through the understanding of the causes and effects.

+In that respect, the current approach used in the STCW Convention is of limited use because only lowerlevel knowledge skills are required for most subject areas.
+Even for the professional subjects, the required knowledge, understanding and proficiency is limited to what is required for safe operations of the ship.

-Therefore, the main causes and effects of processes taking place in sea transport and influencing the environment should be clearly explained both to shipboard as well as to shore-based personnel.
-This can be done through several different activities, ranging from printed materials, videos, and social media up to short courses to be introduced in the next revision of the STCW Convention, either in STCW Code A or B.
+Therefore, the leading causes and effects of processes in sea transport and influencing the environment should be explained both to shipboard and shore-based personnel.
+This can be done through several different activities, ranging from printed materials, videos, and social media to short courses to be introduced in the next revision of the STCW Convention, either in STCW Code A or B.

-It is assumed that such a campaign should equally influence shipboard as well as shore-based personnel.
+It is assumed that such a campaign should equally influence shipboard and shore-based personnel.